freeletics/khonshu/docs/navigation/back-stacks.md

 # Multiple back stacks

-The library provides support for AndroidX Navigation's multi back stack feature.
+The library provides support for having multiple independent back stacks.
 This is most commonly used in apps that use bottom navigation to separate the back stack of each tab. for example going from tab 1 to tab 2 will save what was shown before and display the start screen of tab 2.
 When selecting tab 1 again that previous state will be restored showing the screen the user